marcopeg/marcopeg.github.io/content/posts/2019/0605-graphql-made-easy.md

 module.exports = [ EXPRESS_ROUTE, routeHome ]
 ```

-Believe it or not, this is a perfectly functionable _ForrestJS_'s feature!
+Believe it or not, this is a perfectly functional _ForrestJS_'s feature!

 The next step is just to register it into your _Hooks App_: